Atlas-Software-Org/Terrakernel/README.md

 # The Terrakernel Project
+## Made for Terra

 Terrakernel is a hybrid x86_64 kernel.

 During the development of TK the kernel will always be on version v1.0-rc0.
+Terra is the operating system I'm planning to use terrakernel for.

 # TODO
 *: WIP